Applications for this workshop are closed.

 In this letter, we resist popular inclinations to anthropomorphise the nominee(s) in relation to a personified agency, or to produce a fable for how it might stimulate a common narrative.
 We will however speak of how we eventually selected our preferred candidate, what it was about their phenomena and associations that we felt would support the governance of SSW (see Appendix I - Some Phenomena), and how they might be brought into and interject in the Board of Trustee’s quarterly meetings (see Appendix II - Some Protocols).

 The nominee(s) we are writing in support of is a shovel of dust off the floor.

-- The following is the Editorial I wrote for the unpublished July/August brochure.
+- The following is the Editorial I wrote for CCA Glasgow's unpublished July/August brochure.
 The printing and distribution of the brochure was cancelled due to CCA’s closure (June 15th - October 13th 2018), following the GSA fire.

 At the time of writing, I have had a desk for two weeks and it is almost two months until we publish.
 In advance, I’d like to apologise if I misconstrue or complicate things with different tenses, I’m writing from two different positions in time and I’ll attempt when redrafting to at least get things standardised to one of those positions.
 A similar temporal disjoint is happening on the clock in the office– it’s currently 10:13am but the hands are reading 5:02pm.
 It’s both the start of the working day and quitting time.